Efficient three-qubit gates with giant atoms

 While this coupling scheme can be engineered using parametric couplers~\cite{Warren2023}, such implementations require additional hardware and complex modulation schemes.
 In contrast, our giant-atom setup enables the same interaction without auxiliary circuitry, by tuning the qubit frequencies to $\omega_1=\omega_3=\omega_{\text{DF},n2}$ and $\omega_2=\omega_{\text{DF},n3}$; see \figpanel{fig1}{c}.
 This choice selectively activates couplings $g_{12}=g_{23}=g=\gamma$, while leaving the unwanted $g_{13}$ zero, thereby enabling the desired transitions purely through frequency control.

 We now analyze the fidelity of the giant-atom CCZS gate in realistic cases, when the qubits are subject to decay and dephasing.
 To be concrete, we consider the case of transmon qubits.
-The Lindblad dissipators for qubit decay and dephasing are~\cite{chen2025scalablequantumsimulatorextended}
+The Lindblad jump operators for qubit decay and dephasing are~\cite{chen2025scalablequantumsimulatorextended}